Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How are liability funds distributed?

-Article 12 of the London Convention on the Limitation of Liability for Maritime Claims sets out the distribution of funds.
-In general, liability funds will be distributed among claimants in proportion to their established claims against the fund.
+Article 12 of the LLMC 1996 sets out the distribution of funds.
+In general, the funds are distributed among the claimants in proportion to their established claims against the fund.

 Carriage of goods

 Is your jurisdiction party to any international conventions on the carriage of goods by sea?
 If so, does the relevant domestic implementing law contain any notable modifications (eg, extensions to the scope of application)?